diazgio/linkedin-skill-assessments-quizzes/google-ads/google-ads-quiz.md

 - [ ] $0.04
 - [ ] $0.06

 #### Q14.
-Raisa starting running a new ad campaign a month ago.
-Without making any changes, she noticed that her CPC has gone down significantly in the last week.
-What could have caused this?
+Tabitha has a mobile application that is complementary to her website.
+She wants to make it known to potential customers, but driving app downloads is not her main goal.
+What would you recommend she configure on her Google Ads?

-- [ ] a decrease in ad Quality Score
+- [x] app extension
-- [ ] an increase in daily budget
+- [ ] Universal App campaign
-- [ ] changes in competitor campaigns
+- [ ] Mobile App campaign
-- [ ] an increase of landing page inbound links
+- [ ] download extension

 #### Q15.
 Which ad rotation setting uses machine learning to prioritize ads based upon expected performance?